Amirizdwan Taj: UITM

 Amirizdwan further his study at Universiti Teknologi MARA in Sport Science.
 He then join UiTM football team to play for IPT League.
 His series of good performance caught the eye of several coach from other club and one of them was former coach of Kelantan, B. Sathianathan in a friendly between UiTM Fc and Kelantan.
 When B. Sathianathan appointed as ATM, he signs Amirizdwan.

 Amirizdwan joined ATM at the start of the year after three seasons with UiTM and immediately tasted success after helping his side winning the Malaysia Premier League, and gain promotion to the Malaysia Super League.
 He also won Sultan Haji Ahmad Shah Cup in 2013 with ATM.

-Amirizdwan was a complete and versatile player; he was gifted with excellent technical ability, vision and passing range.
-He was also a strong, tall, tenacious, influential, hardworking, and physical player.
+Amirizdwan has been described as a complete and versatile player due to his excellent technical ability, vision and passing range.
+He has also been referred to as a strong, tall, tenacious, influential, hardworking, and physical player.
 He has played much of his career as a centre defender, but has also been used as a holding midfielder at early of his career.

 He represented Malaysia in 2011 Summer Universiade alongside K. Reuben.
 Malaysia finished 12th in the tournament.

 Amirizdwan made his international debut for Malaysia national football team in 2011 at the age of 25.
 He was called up to the national squad just before he made the move, but as soon as he started helping the Armed Forces dominate the Premier League in 2012, his regular inclusion in the national set-up was a no-brainer.
 Despite play for Harimau Malaya occasionally, he never gets a chance to play for big tournament due to injuries and being overlooked by the coach.